cncf/tag-app-delivery/operator-wg/whitepaper/05_Frameworks.md

 ## [Framework_1](051_Framework_1.md)

-- Add Short description of the framework
+- Add short description of the framework.
 - How does it work (in a Nutshell)?
-- What makes it unique?
+- Describe the value that this framework brings.
 - When should I use this framework?

 <em>If the framework overview needs more than a couple of paragraphs, add another markdown file and link it on the Framework header.</em>